Reflection

 dir

-- this procedure is inspired by Python function with the same name, it return all properties that you can access on an object.
+- this procedure is inspired by Python function with the same name, it returns all properties that you can access on an object.
 Including those from object prototype and whole chain.env

 - function return everything what is inside current-environment.